-Written consent for organ donation shall be obtained from the next of kin, after the declaration of neurological death, on the appropriate consent form by a member of the medical staff, or if requested and logistically possible, by a member of the organ retrieval team.
+Written consent for organ donation shall be obtained, after the declaration of neurological death, following appropriate provincial and health authority policies, on the appropriate consent form by a member of the medical staff, or if requested and logistically possible, by a member of the organ retrieval team.

-- 6.10.2.3.1 In the event of eye and/or tissue donation only, written consent on the appropriate consent form shall be obtained from the next of kin, after cardiac death, by a member, or an employee of the Eye Bank or the Tissue Bank of British Columbia. - 6.10.2.4 Medical Orders In the case of organ donation, after the declaration of brain death, and in the event that the attending member has transferred responsibility of care to the organ retrieval team, standing orders (available from the organ retrieval team) may be followed, and verbal orders may be given to a registered nurse or a respiratory therapist for the physiological maintenance of the donor.
-Any deviation from standing orders protocol will be discussed in consultation with the attending member. - 6.10.2.5 Pronouncement of death
+- 6.10.2.4 In the event of eye and/or tissue donation only, written consent on the appropriate consent form shall be obtained following the appropriate provincial and health authority policies, after cardiac death, by a member, or an employee of the Eye Bank or the Tissue Bank of British Columbia. - 6.10.2.5 Medical Orders

+In the case of organ donation, after the declaration of brain death, and in the event that the MRP has transferred responsibility of care to the organ retrieval team, standing orders (available from the organ retrieval team) may be followed, and verbal orders may be given to a registered nurse or a respiratory therapist for the physiological maintenance of the donor.
+Any deviation from standing orders protocol will be discussed in consultation with the MRP.

+6.10.2.6 Pronouncement of Death